mjicio/CaptaiNinja3808/README.md

 - 🌱 I’m currently coding in **Javascript** and **html**.

 - ❓ I am in love with coding.<br/>

+- ✨ My dream: To become an aerospace engineer or join the military air force

 ***